shopglobal/slipstream/README.md

 # Installtion

-The app uses *Bower* and *NPM* for dependencies.
+The app uses *NPM* for dependencies.
 To install, download and install *Node* from http://nodejs.org.
 Then do,

   cd slipstream
-	npm install -g bower // if bower is not installed npm install
-	bower install
+  npm install

 It also uses *MongoDB* which requires *Homebrew* to install on Mac.
 See http://brew.sh.
 Then:

   brew install mongodb

 # Run

 Before running the app, environmental variables must be set.
 Read about them below first.
 To run the server, simple do,

-	gem install foreman // if foreman is not installed foreman start web
+  npm run dev

 Now visit http://localhost:4000/ (port depends on `PORT` environmental variable) in your browser and you should see the main landing page.